esr360/Kayzen-GS/README.md

 For all issues, bugs, suggestions and feature requests, please use the [issues page](https://github.com/esr360/Kayzen-GS/issues).
 Any and all contributions are welcomed!

 Follow [@esr360](https://twitter.com/ESR360) on Twitter!

+## Changelog

+#### Version 2.0.0

+Released: 30st October 2015

+###### Release Notes

+* re-written to be more component based
+* configuration now contained within a single Sass map
+* row class names changed
+* added `no-gutter` columns
+* added custom stacking functionality to all column types
+* added `reverse-columns` functionality
+* added ability to push and pull columns
+* support for old Internet Explorer is now disabled by default
+* `mobile-first` is now `false` by default as it generates lighter styles
+* shoutout to [@visualcookie](https://github.com/visualcookie) for his help and suggestions